The following article features a 10 day Israel itinerary for my upcoming trip to Israel.

 Egged bus No. 486 goes directly from the Jerusalem Central Bus Station (platform 5) to the Dead Sea, Ein Gedi, and Masada.

 Dead Sea beaches are only a one-hour drive from Jerusalem, but to be honest the Dead Sea is pending on my Israel itinerary.
 After Israel, I am heading to Jordan and there I could reach the Dead Sea.
-But, Ein Gedi’s natural spring in the Judean Desert on the Dead Sea is making me pondering on this.
+But, Ein Gedi’s natural spring in the Judean Desert on the Dead Sea is making me ponder on this.

 If I decide to go directly to Masada, the ride will last only a few minutes more.